subfuzion/logster/README.md

 Loggers are objects that have a `name` property a `log` function, and optionally a `drain` function.

-Although node-logger already comes with a console logger, here is an example of how you could create your own:
+Although logster already comes with a console logger, here is an example of how you could create your own:

 `consolelogger.js`
 ```
-var format = require('node-logger').textFormatter.format;
+var format = require('logster').textFormatter.format;

 module.exports = {
   name: 'console',